 For a melasma treatment, microdermabrasion can reduce melanization and helps distribute it more evenly across the superficial skin layer.
 For acne scar treatment, microdermabrasion helps with collagen density and even distribution.

-During a microdermabrasion treatment, the face should be cleaned with a gentle cleanser before starting.
+During a microdermabrasion treatment, the face should be completely cleaned with a gentle cleanser before starting.
 Moist gauze pads are typically placed over the eyes to protect them against the crystal pen.

 Once the abrasive crystals start working, they draw the skin into the pen or device, removing the surface layer.
 You can target a small area or the entire face, and treatment time will depend on the extent of the procedure.